Aveling and Porter: Thomas Aveling, "Ironfounder and Agricultural Engineer"

 With help from his father-in-law he was able in either 1850 or 1851 to buy a small millwrighting business at Edward's Yard, Rochester.
 The business produced and repaired agricultural machinery.
 Aveling had been concerned by the slow pace of agricultural labour arising from the "ancient and defective construction" of the machines.
 Starting from 1852 he concentrated on experiments in steam cultivation, culminating in the first steam plough in 1856.
-So successful was the plough that some Kent farmers presented him with an award of 300 guineas in 1858.
+The plough was so successful that some Kent farmers presented him with an award of 300 guineas in 1858.

 In 1858 Aveling had three premises: 24, High Street, Rochester; 27, Edwards Yard, Rochester; and a small foundry on the site of the future Invicta Works in Strood.

-To a man such as Aveling the spectacle of portable engines being dragged around by teams of horses when the engines had more than sufficient power to move themselves seemed nonsensical.
+To Aveling, the idea of portable engines being dragged around by teams of horses when they were powerful to move themselves seemed nonsensical.
 He compared using six horses to pull such an engine as "six sailing vessels towing a steamer" which was "an insult to mechanical science".
 In 1858 he adapted Clayton, Shuttleworth & Co portables by attaching a chain from the flywheel to a cog on a rear wheel.
 In the following year he obtained a patent for this which included the specification for devices for varying the tension in the chain and for disengaging it "so that a traction engine can be used as a stationary portable engine at will".
 His foundry and other premises were too small for the construction of a complete traction engine, so the 1859 locomotive was built for him by Claytons.

 His 1860 catalogue describes him as an "Iron Founder and Agricultural Engineer".
 He was the sole agent in Kent for Fowler's Steam Plough, for Burgess & Key's Patent Reaping Machines.
 He was an agent (though not apparently sole agent) for Claytons.
 The front page offers "Every description of Agricultural Machinery supplied at Manufacturer's Prices" and ends with "Castings to order", "Machinery and Steam Engines repaired".
 Inside was "Aveling's Patent Locomotive Steam Thrashing Train" with engine, threshing machine and straw carrier.
 Not withstanding his claims as an iron founder, this was made for him by Claytons.

 Having solved the propulsion issue, Aveling next turned to steering.
 His first engines had required a horse in shafts attached to the front wheels for steerage.
 In 1860 he replaced the horse with a steerable wheel in between the horse shafts.
 The steersman sat on the back of the shafts and operated a tiller to turn the wheel.

 In 1860, the business moved to Strood, on a site adjacent to Rochester Bridge.
 Preston reports the business as being established by 1861 at which time Aveling was able to build 7 1/2-ton engines.